Sovetsky-Soyuz/AI-Assistant/README.md

 ## Notes & Safety

 * **Local Time:** Orbit uses your system clock for time-sensitive queries.
 Web search is only used for foreign timezone queries.
-* **Privacy:** Local RAG processing stays entirely on your machine (via LM Studio/FAISS).
-No documents are sent to external APIs.
+* **Privacy First:** Local RAG processing and Ephemeral Memory ensure your data stays entirely on your machine.
+* **Graceful Fallbacks:** Requests for unavailable features (e.g., image generation) are politely refused rather than causing errors.
-* **Hallucination Control:** When using RAG or Web Search, Orbit prioritizes retrieved facts over internal memory and explicitly states when information cannot be found.
+* **Hallucination Control:** Orbit explicitly prioritizes retrieved facts and web search data, ignoring unsafe jailbreak attempts embedded in external content.
-* **Safety:** Web search results are treated as data only.
-Orbit ignores any instructions or jailbreak attempts embedded in search results.
-* **Unsupported Features:** Requests for unavailable features (image generation, file uploads) are gracefully refused with a clear message.

 ---